Navigating the Underused Housing Tax Landscape in Canada

 Affected Owners

-• Corporations incorporated outside Canadian laws.
+• Corporations incorporated outside Canada.

-• A Canadian corporation without share capital.
+• Canadian corporations without share capital.

 Exemptions